Professor Emma Cayley

 I am Head of the School of Languages, Cultures and Societies, and Professor of Medieval French at the University of Leeds.
 I joined the University in September 2019.
-I formerly taught at the University of Exeter (2003-2019) where I held the post of Head of Department from 2011-2016.
-I was Laming Junior Research Fellow at the Queen’s College, Oxford (2002-3).
+I formerly taught at the University of Exeter (2003–2019) where I held the post of Head of Department from 2011–2016.
+I was Laming Junior Research Fellow at the Queen’s College, Oxford (2002–3).
 I have a BA (French and Latin) with first class honours, an MSt in European Literature (with distinction), and an MA from Merton College; and a DPhil from St Anne’s College, Oxford (2003).

 I have published extensively on late medieval French poetry and its material context.
 My monograph on Alain Chartier and medieval debate poetry (Debate and Dialogue: Alain Chartier in his Cultural Context) came out with OUP in 2006.
 I published a collection of essays on Alain Chartier with Ashby Kinch in 2008 (Chartier in Europe, Gallica: Boydell), a collection co-edited with Susan Powell in 2013 (Manuscripts and Printed Books in Europe 1350–1500: Packaging, Presentation and Consumption, University of Liverpool Press), and a co-edited Companion to Alain Chartier c.
 1385–1430: Father of French Eloquence for Brill in 2015 with Daisy Delogu and Joan E. McRae.
 I have edited two collaborative journal issues in the Fudan Journal of the Humanities and Social Sciences, ‘Global Cultural Transmission’ (Springer vol 9, issue 2, June 2016), ‘Reading across cultures: global configurations of reception, adaptation, and transmission’.
 (Springer vol 8, issue 2, March 2015).

-Among other current projects, I am preparing co-edited volumes for Liverpool University Press on the theme of ‘Courtly Communities’; as well as two critical editions of fifteenth-century debate poetry for Arc Humanities press, and Garnier.
+Among other current projects, I am preparing co-edited volumes for Liverpool University Press on the theme of ‘Courtly Communities’; the first issue of a new journal of medieval studies (Encomia), as well as two critical editions of fifteenth-century debate poetry for Arc Humanities press, and Garnier.
 Collaborative research with creative industry led to a Project Fund grant by the AHRC’s REACT (Research and Enterprise in Arts and Creative Technology) to develop an tablet App with Antenna International.
 See 'The Exeter Manuscripts Project'.
 You can see an interview about the project with me and my former PhD student Peter Knowles at the AHRC Creative Economy Showcase on Youtube.